iboss-ptk/ficon/README.md

 This will match path like `./test/app/__mock__` for example.

 Note that `//` is required in order to use regex as convention.

+The convention constraint only checks against file name or directory name, disregrading any extension, for example, `src/lib/app.rs`, `ficon` only check if `app` matches the constraint.
+If the file has multiple extension eg. `test/main/app.spec.ts`, again `ficon` will only check `app`.